AIE-Seattle-Prog/p4ToGitArchive/README.md

 These scripts are "proof-of-concept" status and should not be considered fully vetted for production purposes at this time.

+> :clap: Special thanks to Nate Geschwill (@NathanielGeschwill) for helping me
+> flesh out these scripts.

 ## Scripts

 To use these batch scripts, you must have the following dependencies met: